The word porn and kids should never be in the same sentence, but this seems to be the world we are living in, unfortunately.

 This week in church, our Sunday school teacher shared some startling statistics about pornography that were not new to me, but every time I hear them, I realize I need to be more vigilant with my own kid’s online activity.

 And here’s what you need to know and how you can protect your kids online.

-Here are a few statistics about pornography every parent should know:
+First of all, here are a few of the statistics about pornography every parent should know: